 This is an example of adding UPS Declared Value on the Orders page.

-UPS One Balance users can only include up to $100 of declared value on their shipments and must use Shipsurance for additional insurance options.
+With the UPS account included with your ShippingEasy account, you can only include up to $100 of declared value on their shipments and must use Shipsurance for additional insurance options.
 ShippingEasy does have a UPS integration available for users, so your personal UPS account can be connected for additional declared value amounts*.

 *UPS surcharges may apply to declared value amounts over $100